socialpandas/sidekiq-superworker/README.md

 Sidekiq Superworker
 ===================
-Chain together Sidekiq workers in parallel and/or serial configurations
+Define dependency graphs of Sidekiq jobs

 Overview
 --------

-Sidekiq Superworker lets you create superworkers, which are simple or complex chains of Sidekiq workers.
+Sidekiq Superworker lets you create superworkers, which are simple or complex graphs of Sidekiq workers.

-For example, you can define complex chains of workers, and even use parallel blocks:
+For example, you can define complex graphs of workers and use both serial and parallel worker configurations:

 [![](https://raw.github.com/socialpandas/sidekiq-superworker/master/doc/diagram-complex.png)](https://raw.github.com/socialpandas/sidekiq-superworker/master/doc/diagram-complex.png)